-Install Firefox browser if you do not already have it.
-Once installed, get the Exif Viewer addon by clicking the “Add to Firefox” button.
-After the addon is installed and Firefox is restarted, you will be able to instantly view the EXIF data by just right-clicking on an image and selecting “View Image Exif Data”.
+If you are using the Firefox browser, get the Exif Viewer addon by clicking the “Add to Firefox” button.
+After the addon is installed and Firefox is restarted, you will be able to instantly view the EXIF data by just right-clicking on an image and selecting “Exif Viewer”.

 Go ahead and try it on this image:

-Once you click on “View Image Exif Data”, you should see a new window that looks like this:
+Once you click on “Exif Viewer”, you should see a new window that looks like this:

-One thing to keep in mind though – thumbnail images typically do not contain any EXIF data.
-So, whenever you see a clickable thumbnail image, do not select “View Image Exif Data”, but rather select “View Link Exif Data”.
-That way, the EXIF Data is taken from the original file the thumbnail is linked to.
+One thing to keep in mind though – thumbnail images typically do not contain EXIF data.
+So, whenever you see a clickable thumbnail image, do not select “Exif Data”, but rather open the image fully, then use the tool on the full-sized image.